Skip to content

 Gun Creek Campground is located approximately 8.5 km northeast of Gold Bridge and 91 km northwest of Lillooet, on Carpenter Lake Reservoir.
 Get directions via this Google Map link to the campground.

-• Seasonal openings for free campground, available on a first-come, first-served basis (no reservations).
+• Seasonal openings for free camping, available on a first-come, first-served basis (no reservations).
 Open year-round but maintained only from May 1 until October 31.
 During the off-season, please pack out your garbage and leave the site tidy for other visitors.

 • Carpenter Lake Reservoir generally fills by late June, and water levels remain high until early November.